ossf/tac/process/templates/SIG_NAME_sandbox_stage.md

   * "name, affiliation, GitHub ID"

 ### Governing Body
-The SIG should be aligned with an existing OpenSSF Working Group, or Project (TI).
-The SIG commits to providing the hosting TI quarterly updates on progress.
+SIGs may report to an existing OpenSSF Working Group or directly to the TAC as their governing body.
+The SIG commits to providing the governing body quarterly updates on progress.
   * "name of TI that will host this SIG"

 ### Project References